PostHog/posthog.com/contents/blog/improving-posthog-deployments.md

 Those tests are helping us to identify and fix several bugs in our implementation, catching regressions before code gets released and enabling us to iterate faster than ever.

-For more information about the technical implementation, take a look [here](https://github.com/PostHog/charts-clickhouse#testing).
+There's more information about the technical implementation [on our repo](https://github.com/PostHog/charts-clickhouse#testing).

 ## Goal 2: Improve built-in monitoring

-When you can successfully deploy a stack you are only half way in the journey.
-Making sure your stack is properly monitored is key in order to run and maintain a successful installation.
+Proper monitoring is vital for maintaining a successful installation.

-To simplify this task for our self-hosting users, in the last couple of months we’ve improved the built-in monitoring we provide as part of PostHog by leveraging best in class open source components like [Grafana](https://grafana.com/), [Prometheus](https://prometheus.io/) and various service exporters.
+To simplify this task for our self-hosting users, we’ve improved the built-in monitoring we provide as part of PostHog by leveraging best in class open source components like [Grafana](https://grafana.com/), [Prometheus](https://prometheus.io/) and various service exporters.

-We create new templated dashboards, when we identify better metrics to monitor and techniques to debug an installation and make them available to everyone in the next release.
+We create new templated dashboards when we identify better metrics to monitor, and techniques to debug an installation, and make them available to everyone in the next release.

-Thanks to this work, you can now get critical insights about the majority of PostHog services by simply enabling the monitoring features in the Helm chart (see our [docs](https://posthog.com/docs/self-host/deploy/configuration) for more info).

 ![PostHog - built-in PostgreSQL dashboard](../images/blog/improving-posthog-deployments/postgresql.png)

 ![PostHog - built-in Redis dashboard](../images/blog/improving-posthog-deployments/redis.png)

+Thanks to this work, you can now get critical insights about the majority of PostHog services by simply enabling the monitoring features in the Helm chart.
+You can read more about these in our [chart configuration docs](https://posthog.com/docs/self-host/deploy/configuration).

 ## What’s next?